unyt-org/datex-core-js-legacy/docs/manual/15 Storage Collections.md

 # Storage Collections

-DATEX allows the usage of native Set and Map objects.
-Those types are stored in RAM and may impact performance when it's data is getting to large.
+The native `Set` and `Map` objects can be used with DATEX cross-network and as persistent values, but because their entries are only stored in RAM, they are not ideal for large amounts of data.

-For this reason DATEX provides special storage collections that allow the handling of massive amounts of data more efficiently.
+For this reason, DATEX provides special collection types (`StorageMap`/`StorageSet`) that handle large amounts of data more efficiently by outsourcing entries to a pointer storage location instead of keeping everything in RAM.

-The API is similar to the native JavaScript collections with the major difference that their instance methods are asynchronous.
+The API is similar to `Set`/`Map` with the major difference that the instance methods are asynchronous.
-To get the size of the collection it is recommended to use the asynchronous `getSize` method.

 > [!NOTE]
-> The storage collections are not stored persistently by default.
-To store persistent data refer to [Eternal Pointers](./05%20Eternal%20Pointers.md).
+> Storage collections are not stored persistently by default as their name might imply.
+To store storage collections persistently, use [Eternal Pointers](./05%20Eternal%20Pointers.md).

-## StorageSet
+## StorageSets

 ```ts
 import "datex-core-legacy/types/storage-set.ts";
 const mySet = new StorageSet<number>();